-- According to Pet Education, there are some substances that you should never feed your dog.
 These include alcohol, which can cause comas and death; baby food, which can contain onion powder that is toxic to dogs; chocolate, tea, coffee or other caffeine products, which can affect the heart and nervous system; and citrus oils, which can cause vomiting.
-Referenced from peteducation.com

-- Pet Planet advises that you remove dairy products from your dog’s diet after it has been weaned.
+It is often advised that you should remove dairy products from your dog’s diet after it has been weaned.
 This is because the milk that we use (as opposed to the dog’s mother’s milk) is rich in protein, fat and lactose, and some dogs cannot digest this.
-Referenced from petplanet.co.uk

 When you collect a new puppy or dog, you are often given a diet sheet that explains what they have been fed to date.
 Try and keep your pet on the same dietary regime that it has been used to.
 It’s a big step for dog or puppy to leave its previous home, so the fewer changes it has to deal with the better.

 Ease into changes